Ben Abraham (musician)

 Ben Abraham (born 12 May 1985) is an Australian folk singer and songwriter from Melbourne.
-Ben has collaborated with artists including Kesha, Macklemore & Ryan Lewis, Demi Lovato and Sara Bareilles.
+Ben collaborated with artists including Kesha and Sara Bareilles.
 He co-wrote "Praying" by Kesha.

 Career

 Abraham's parents were both musicians who played together in the Indonesian pop group Pahama.
+His sister is Michaela Jayde, who appeared in 2023 on the twelfth season of The Voice and received a four-chair-turn in her audition.
 Abraham initially sought to become a screenwriter, and concurrently began songwriting while working in a hospital.

 In 2014, he released his debut album, Sirens in Australia, which he described as "basically a roadmap of my awkward naïve insecure 20s".
 In March 2016, the album was reissued by Secretly Canadian.
 The album includes the track "This Is On Me", which features American vocalist Sara Bareilles, as well as appearances by fellow Australian Gotye.

 In 2016 and 2017, Abraham also co-wrote with artists Wafia, Ta-ku and Wrabel on their respective singles "Heartburn", "Meet in the Middle", and "Bloodstain."
 Abraham's voice has been compared to Guy Garvey and Peter Gabriel.
 CMJ's Eric Davidson calls Abraham's voice "delicate yet booming" and Sirens a "strong, electro-soul" record.

-At the APRA Music Awards of 2018 he won the Overseas Recognition Award and was nominated for Breakthrough Songwriter of the Year.
+At the APRA Music Awards of 2018, he won the Overseas Recognition Award and was nominated for Breakthrough Songwriter of the Year.

-In September 2021, Abrahams announced the release of his forthcoming second studio album.
+In September 2021, Abraham announced the release of his forthcoming second studio album.
 On 1 October, the album's fifth single "I Am Here" was released, which is set to appear in the season premiere of ABC's Grey's Anatomy.

+He came out as queer in 2022.

+In 2023, Abraham was dropped by Atlantic Records.
+This led to Abraham embracing the freedoms that come with being Independent.